ETHSydney/Ethereum-training/solidity/Solidity.md

 multi-line comment.
 */
 ```
-[NatSpec](http://www.nat-spec.com/) comments are supported but not yet documented
+[NatSpec](http://www.nat-spec.com/) comments are supported but not yet documented in the Solidity docs.
+To generate, use either the `--userdoc` or `--devdoc` output components of `solc`.
 ```
 /// triple slash